Jordan-Jay/portfolioipt/Index.md

 ## -- Please note --

-All images on this website are free use.
+All images on these websites are free use.